 - Weekly maintenance is required.

-- Large Companies split the ad groups up by brand, category or custom labels.
+- Large product lists split the ad groups up by brand, category or custom labels.

 - Use Audience remarketing.